siobhanlgorman/knits-and-pieces/README.md

 - When all products is selected in the navigation menu the product are listed in rows of four on extra-large screens, three on large screens, two on medium and one on small screens

-- Above the products list on the left on medium screens and up is text specifying the number of products. ![]
+- Above the products list on the left on medium screens and up is text specifying the number of products.
-- Above the products list on the right is a sort selector box to sort products by category, price, name![]
+- Above the products list on the right is a sort selector box to sort products by category, price, name
-- The number of products text and sort selector box appear in the centre above the products list on small ![]
+- The number of products text and sort selector box appear in the centre above the products list on smaller screens
 - Each product image in the product list links to its product detail page
 - When products listed have been selected by category in the navigation menu, category badges are seen from where the user can further sort the products